franchsli/SignSpeak/README.md

 - Performance:
-  current import time = around 5 seconds. current translation time = around 6.3 times slower.
+  current import time = around 5 seconds. current video translation time = around 6.3 times slower. around 4 times slower if it isn't displayed and uses "hands" mode.
+  (this is not viable)
 - Think about this model naming:
   1. model's target prediction
   2. language
   3. "model"
   Where 1 is "words" or "letters", 2 is "CSL" or "ASL", etc...
+  Example: "wordsCSLmodel.keras" or "words_CSL_model.keras"

 Your data folder (where you store videos or images to train the models) should look like this: